 Berkeley

-Modern philosophyBerkeley was an Irish empiricist philosopher of the 18th century (1685-1753).
-He taught at Trinity College Dublin and was ordained a priest in the Anglican Church.
-He is known for his Principles of Human Knowledge in which he develops the astonishing doctrine of immaterialism, but also for his Essay on a New Theory of Vision, a work on optics.
-He left for America to found a college to train Anglican ministers.
-He returned to London and ended his days at Oxford.
+Modern philosophyBerkeley was an eighteenth-century Irish empiricist philosopher (1685–1753).
+He taught at Trinity College Dublin and was ordained as a priest in the Anglican Church.
+He is best known for his Principles of Human Knowledge, in which he develops the remarkable doctrine of immaterialism, but also for his Essay on a New Theory of Vision, a work on optics.
+He sailed to America with the aim of founding a college to train Anglican ministers, eventually returned to London, and ended his days in Oxford.

 A Treatise Concerning the Principles of Human Knowledge